 I sense a follow-up post…

 Want to learn how to start developing a growth mindset?
 Feel like this whole thing might be a bit more nuanced than it looks at first glance?
-Let’s chat next week.
+You’re so right.
+You can learn more here.